adina/adina.github.com/_posts/2012-12-29-newbie-advice.md

 ## 3. Take Command

 Learn to use the "[command shell](http://software-carpentry.org/4_0/shell/intro.html)".
-The best description I've gotten of the command shell is that it is the pilot's seat, its a program that's job is to run the other programs.
+The best description I've gotten of the command shell is that it is the pilot's seat, it's a program that's job is to run the other programs.
 For many bioinformatic tools, there is either only a command-line interface or a more flexible version within the command line.
 It also allows you to do amazing things with existing programs, such as automate them.

 To Adina1.0, on a Mac, you can access the command line from the Terminal app.
 Do some googling on "command line tutorials" or check out [Software Carpentry's](http://software-carpentry.org/4_0/index.html) tutorials on the shell.